gregdek/factoryman/README.md

 # Factory Manager
 It's a very small game!

+To invoke: